bwahn/letswift2016-conference/README.md

 ```

-letswift-api(backend service) is reachable at the following URL(s):
+letswift-api(backend service) can be requested at the following URL(s):
 ```
 $ curl  http://192.168.99.100:8090/vote
 {